Auto-Augmentation Breast Lift

-The auto-augmentation breast lift is an outpatient procedure Dr. Rand performs in our clinic.
+The auto-augmentation breast lift in Bellevue is an outpatient procedure Dr. Rand performs in our clinic.
 Dr. Rand is board-certified by the American Board of Plastic Surgery and performs all surgeries in an accredited surgical facility.
 All of his staff members are committed to the highest standards of health and safety.

 What kind of implant should I select for my auto-augmentation breast lift?